-Biofuels have become more popular in developed countries over the past decade as a way to curb greenhouse gas emissions, especially from fossil-fuel-powered transportation.
+Biofuels have become more popular in developed countries over the past decade as a way to curb greenhouse gas emissions, especially from fossil-fuelpowered transportation.
 However, biofuels grown with fertilizer may not reduce greenhouse gas emissions.
 When farmers apply nitrogen fertilizer, some of the nitrogen in the fertilizer converts to nitrous oxide.
 Only small amounts of nitrous oxide are released, but it is a potent greenhouse gas, so even small amounts can outweigh the benefits of using biofuels.
 Researchers are still investigating whether biofuels reduce greenhouse gas emissions (Pearce & Aldhous, 2007).
 Developing countries may benefit economically from biofuels regardless of their global warming benefits.
 But if research shows they do not reduce greenhouse gas emissions, demand for biofuels in developed countries may collapse along with international investment in the sector.

-Some opponents of biofuels argue that they compete with food crops and therefore reduce food security for subsistence farmers.
-Even though Jatropha is a hardy plant, it sometimes requires irrigation; in these cases, water that farmers use to irrigate Jatropha may take away from water that farmers can use to irrigate their food crops (Amigun et al., 2011).
+Risks and opportunities exist, depending on how biofuels are traded, used and produced, which in turn determines their economic, environmental and social impacts.
+Since most modern biofuels are made from food crops, concerns about arable land use competition, risks to food security, vulnerable communities, water resource constraints, and deforestation arise.
+Although new crop feedstock is developed and advanced biofuel production methods using forest, crop, and urban residues, as well as non-food crops, progress, both have yet to be commercialized and deployed in the marketplace on a large scale.
+One of the main risks is related to food competition leading to reduction of food security for subsistence farmers.
+Even though Jatropha is a hardy plant, it sometimes requires irrigation.
+In these cases, water that farmers use to irrigate Jatropha may take away from water that farmers can use to irrigate their food crops (Amigun et al., 2011).
 Biofuel crops can also compete with food crops for land.
-Biofuel supporters advocate using marginal land to grow biofuels to reduce competition with food crops.
-However, some conference participations pointed out that farmers can use even marginal lands to graze livestock, so biofuels still compete with subsistence farming to some extent.
+However, use of marginal land to grow biofuels can reduce competition with food crops.
+The definition and identification of what is considered "marginal" land thus becomes a crucial and challenging issue.
+Some conference participations pointed out that farmers use marginal lands to graze livestock, hunt animals, collect roots, or cultivate plants on which they rely for their livelihood.
+So, biofuels still compete with subsistence farming to some extent.

 Land is not merely a means for food production.
 Observers and activists worry that the spread of biofuels may exacerbate existing inequities in land access, compounded, of course, by land's historical, political, cultural, and spiritual value.
-Both Marli's and TaTEDO's projects seem to have avoided these problems, but both projects emphasized community involvement and ownership.
+Both Marli's and TaTEDO's projects seem to avoid these problems, but both projects emphasized community involvement and ownership.
 It is not hard to imagine situations where large-scale projects funded by foreign companies could disproportionately reduce poor farmers' access to land.